This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Off Piste Wallpaper/Linwood

 Wallpapers are now designed to do so much more than sink into the background.
 You can use them to add interest and personality to your walls, as well as transport your mind elsewhere.
 And where better to escape than to the slopes?
 Create a cool winter look with the Off-Piste wallpaper, which was derived from a 1950s document we discovered in a French archive.
-Winter colours such as light grey, blue and white are beautifully offset by bright red, yellow and green as the skiers enjoy the snow.
+Winter colours such as light grey, cool blue and white are beautifully offset by bright red, yellow and green as the skiers enjoy the snow.
 If you like the idea of a fun print but are nervous it will overwhelm the room, choosing one with a monochromatic background, like this one, will stop the wall feeling too busy.
 When you step closer, though, you’re rewarded by fantastic pops of colour that really evoke the winter palette of a snowy day.

 Monkey Puzzle/Black/Velvet Upholstery Fabric/Linwood